shane-a-watson/k8-training/README.md

 So for the commands, I showed in the previous video to work you must specify the ETCDCTL API version and path to certificate files.
 Below is the final form:

 `kubectl exec etcd-controlplane -n kube-system -- sh -c "ETCDCTL_API=3 etcdctl get / --prefix --keys-only --limit=10 --cacert /etc/kubernetes/pki/etcd/ca.crt --cert /etc/kubernetes/pki/etcd/server.crt --key /etc/kubernetes/pki/etcd/server.key"`

+## Create files with commands
+Create an NGINX Pod

+`kubectl run nginx --image=nginx`

+Generate POD Manifest YAML file (-o yaml).
+Don’t create it(–dry-run)

+`kubectl run nginx --image=nginx --dry-run=client -o yaml`

+Create a deployment

+`kubectl create deployment --image=nginx nginx`

+Generate Deployment YAML file (-o yaml).
+Don’t create it(–dry-run)

+`kubectl create deployment --image=nginx nginx --dry-run=client -o yaml`

+Generate Deployment YAML file (-o yaml).
+Don’t create it(–dry-run) and save it to a file.

+`kubectl create deployment --image=nginx nginx --dry-run=client -o yaml > nginx-deployment.yaml`

+Make necessary changes to the file (for example, adding more replicas) and then create the deployment.

+`kubectl create -f nginx-deployment.yaml`

+## Impreitive Commands
+In the exam the expectation is that you will use Impreretive Commands, these are the commands that expalin exactly how to do something rather that delaratove which just explains the end state.

+Some useful impreretive commands:

+Create an Pod:
+`kubectl run nginx --image=nginx`

+Create a deployment:
+`kubectl create deployment --image=nginx nginx`

+Generate Deployment with 4 Replicas:
+`kubectl create deployment nginx --image=nginx --replicas=4`

+You can also scale a deployment using the kubectl scale command.
+`kubectl scale deployment nginx --replicas=4`

+Another way to do this is to save the YAML definition to a file and modify:
+`kubectl create deployment nginx --image=nginx --dry-run=client -o yaml > nginx-deployment.yaml`

+Create a Service named redis-service of type ClusterIP to expose pod redis on port 6379:
+`kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml` (This will automatically use the pod’s labels as selectors)

+Or

+`kubectl create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml` (This will not use the pods labels as selectors, instead it will assume selectors as app=redis.
+You cannot pass in selectors as an option.
+So it does not work very well if your pod has a different label set.
+So generate the file and modify the selectors before creating the service)

+Create a Service named nginx of type NodePort to expose pod nginx’s port 80 on port 30080 on the nodes:
+`kubectl expose pod nginx --type=NodePort --port=80 --name=nginx-service --dry-run=client -o yaml`